mrspeaker/moncroffe/README.md

 - Block-based lighting
 - Shift-walk for overhang picking
 - Camera pitch/yaw not same as minecraft when looking up/down

-## Todolol

-- Move assorted stuff out of main
-- Add seeded random
+- Seeded random for block types

 ## Cube geometry notes